canonical/sdcore-bundles/README.md

 # sdcore-bundles

-This project contains charm bundles for the SD-CORE.
+This project contains charm bundles for the SD-Core.

 ### Bundle generation